tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The list of extension types is maintained by IANA as described in
 {{iana-considerations}}.

-Extensions are generally structured in a request/response fashion (though some extensions are just indications with no corresponding response).
-The client sends its "request" extensions in the ClientHello message and the server sends its response extensions in the ServerHello, EncryptedExtensions and HelloRetryRequest messages.
-The server sends "request" extensions in the CertificateRequest message which can be responded to with the client's Certificate message.
-The server can also send "request" extensions in the NewSessionTicket, though the client does not respond directly to these.
-Implementations MUST NOT send "response" extensions if the remote endpoint did not send the corresponding "request" extension.
+Extensions are generally structured in a request/response fashion, though some extensions are just indications with no corresponding response.
+The client sends its extension requests in the ClientHello message and the server sends its extension responses in the ServerHello, EncryptedExtensions and HelloRetryRequest messages.
+The server sends extension requests, in the CertificateRequest message which can be responded to with the client's Certificate message.
+The server can also send unsolicited extensions in the NewSessionTicket, though the client does not respond directly to these.

+Implementations MUST NOT send extension responses if the remote endpoint did not send the corresponding extension requests, with the exception of the "cookie" extension in HelloRetryRequest.
 Upon receiving such an extension, an endpoint MUST abort the handshake with an "unsupported_extension" alert.